 While a college you spurned won’t usually go after you legally, you could be hurt in other ways academically.
 For example, some groups of colleges “talk” and you could be barred from attending these schools if it is discovered you backed out of an early decision acceptance.
 This could block you from going to a college you actually liked after visiting the campus.
 This can also occur if you tried to apply under two different early decisions and result in rejected applications.

 It also reflects poorly on your high school.
-Colleges often have well established relationships with guidance counselors and rescinding on an early decision offer looks bad on you and your high school.
-It can severely damage future relations and even hurt other students’ chances of getting accepted through early decision.
+Colleges often have well-established relationships with guidance counselors and rescinding on an early decision offer looks bad on you and your high school.
+It can severely damage future relations and even hurt other students’ early decision acceptance chances.

 Only Apply Early Decision If…